 Maps of the depth to the crust-mantle boundary under South America (left) and

-A key component for solving an inverse problem is first solve the "forward problem".
+A key component for solving an inverse problem is first solve the "forward

-research problems on which we work is developing a method for forward modeling
+One of the main research problems on which we work is developing methods for